 - 1 tbsp extravirgin olive oil

-- 2 tbsp white onion, finely chopped
+- 2 tbsp white onion (or 1 shallot) finely chopped

 - 2 tsp curry powder

-- 1 tsp tomato puree
+- 1 tsp double-concentrated tomato paste

 - 1 tbsp lemon juice